ElijahAhianyo/ebadf/src/posts/ergonomic-async-trait-objects-rust.md

 the `CacheStore` trait.
 The implementation simply delegates calls to the actual or concrete implementation of the `CacheStore` trait and boxes the returned futures.

 You may also notice that we provided explicit lifetimes for the methods in `BoxedCacheStore`.
-This is crucial because of how Rust elision rules apply to trait objects.
+This is crucial because of how Rust [elision rules](https://doc.rust-lang.org/reference/lifetime-elision.html?#r-lifetime-elision.trait-object) apply to trait objects.
-Without the explicit lifetimes, the compiler assumes `'static` for trait object methods:
+Without the explicit lifetimes, the compiler assumes `'static` for the trait:

 ```rust
 fn get(&self, key: &str) -> Pin<Box<dyn Future<Output = ...> + Send>>;